721 West Maple Street, Rawlins WY 82301 *307.324.7156 * 307.328.1651 fax

 HOURS OF OPERATION

 On Call - Emergency Services: 24 hours a day / 7 days a week / 365 days a year

-Carbon County Counseling Center was founded in 1969 as a non-profit outpatient Community Mental Health and Substance Abuse Treatment Center, committed to enhancing the quality of individual, family and community life in Carbon County.
+Carbon County Counseling Center founded in 1969 begins its 50th year of service committed to enhancing the quality of individual, family and community life in Carbon County.

 The Center is governed by a Board of Directors comprised of five volunteers who are elected to three year terms.
 Carbon County Counseling Center receives it's funding via grants from Federal, State and Local payer sources, Client Fees, and Private Insurance.